PRIArobotics/eulerutil/README.md

 # eulerutil
-Euler Angle (and Tait-Bryan Angle) Conversion Utility
+Euler Angle (and Tait-Bryan Angle) Conversion Utility in Babylon.js

 This Utility support the conversion between the 24 different Euler Angle (and Tait-Bryan) conventions.